Riannus/CS50-Flashcards-v1.0/README.md

 ## Features
 - **Custom Decks**: Create flashcard decks by defining terms and corresponding definitions.
 - **Deck Browser**: View, edit, or delete existing flashcard decks.
 - **Game Mode**: Play a "guessing game" with random flashcards from a selected deck.
 Players have 3 lives to correctly match all terms and definitions.
+- **Study Mode**: A relaxed mode where users can go through their flashcards without penalties.
+Cards can also be edited directly in this mode.
 - **CSV-Based Storage**: Flashcard decks are stored in easily accessible CSV files for management and sharing.
 - **Default Deck**: Includes a preloaded math deck for immediate gameplay.